 It can be so frustrating when you time your commute perfectly, only to see an unexpected road construction project or closure force you to be late for work or another important appointment.
 To avoid that situation, arm yourself with the knowledge of potential issues in your area.
-Here is a list of some major highway construction projects and road closures this month in the Oklahoma City metro area.
+Here is a list of some major highway construction projects and road closures in the Oklahoma City metro area.

 01 of 13